-Currently, AskCody accesses data in Microsoft Exchange (both on-premises versions and Exchange Online as part of Office 365) through Exchange Web Services (EWS) using Basic Authentication.
-This authentication method uses the username and password of a service account created in Exchange and connected through the AskCody Admin Center.
+Currently, AskCody accesses data in Microsoft Exchange (both on-premises versions and Exchange Online as part of Office 365) through Exchange Web Services (EWS) using either Basic Authentication or Modern Authentication.

 Modern Authentication is based on OAuth 2.0 protocol.
 Modern Authentication doesn’t require a service account, and therefore doesn’t involve a password that can be compromised, which makes it a more secure authentication method.

-All you need to do is to have your global Administrator in your organization grant permissions to the AskCody EWS application through an OAuth 2.0 flow in Azure Active Directory.
+All you need to do is have your organization's global administrator grant permissions to the AskCody EWS application through an OAuth 2.0 flow in Azure Active Directory.
 The AskCody EWS application can then access EWS using a certificate-based authentication flow.
-However, Using OAuth as authentication method is only available for Exchange Online.
-If you are running Exchange Server, basic authentication is still the only authentication method available.
+However, Using OAuth as an authentication method is only available for Exchange Online.

 Where to find it?